peetkes/taskbot/README.md

 If `$mode` is `spawn-sync`, the `xdmp:spawn-function` is called whenever there is enough room on the taskserver-queue.
 It does not make use of the try catch structure because this will cause a more sequential handling of all spawned tasks.
-The `$policy` will govern behavior.
+The `$policy` will govern behavior whenever the taskserver-queue is full.

 Policies include: